 3.1 Effect of phosphorus and varieties of plant height (cm)

-The data on plant height was found to be significantly influenced by phosphorus and
+The present investigation resulted that the data on plant height was significantly influenced by application of different concentration of phosphorus and

-varieties in field pea as shown in Table 1.
-The effect of phosphorus and varieties on the
+varieties in field pea as shown in Table 1..
+Application of different phosphorus treatment

-plant height of pea was found to be not significant in plant height.
-Application of treatment

-(0,40,60 P2O5/ha) shows an increase in height as compared to control phosphorus.
+(0,40,60 P2O5/ha) showed an increase in plant height as compared to control phosphorus.
 In all the

 four stages of recording 30 DAS remain par and it increases significantly up to 60 kg